Does Your Company Need An App?

 5. Once you have a few good Projects entered, and have used the app successfully, start looking at utilizing the Procedures pages

-6. As you work through the Procedures, add, edit, delete as needed, make them your own
+6. As you work through the Procedures, add, edit, and delete as needed, make them your own

 7. Once you have your Procedures pretty well sorted, then start Looking at the Team pages, and start utilizing the To-Do-List and Goals